YaphetG/appointments/README.md

 # appointments
-A simple flask application for looking up appointments
+A simple flask application for looking up and adding appointments.